Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 270X will be 56% quicker than the Radeon HD 4870 512MB overall, due to its higher bandwidth. (explain)
+Memory BandwidthTheoretically, the Radeon R9 270X should be much faster than the Radeon HD 4870 512MB in general. (explain)

-Pixel RateThe Radeon R9 270X should be quite a bit (more or less 167%) faster with regards to AA than the Radeon HD 4870 512MB, and will be able to handle higher screen resolutions better. (explain)
+Pixel RateThe Radeon R9 270X will be a lot (approximately 167%) better at FSAA than the Radeon HD 4870 512MB, and also will be capable of handling higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison